How Much Do Data Analysts Make? [Data Analyst Salary Guide]

 The primary responsibility of an entry-level data analyst is to identify trends, patterns, and relationships within the collected data and derive insights.
 They also use data mining techniques to organize the information and present reports to stakeholders.
 Organizations use these insights to make business decisions.

 To find a job as a data analyst, you don’t need a degree in mathematics or statistics, although these are obviously a plus.
 Many organizations today are open to hiring professionals with basic education and a data analytics certification, along with strong technical skills.
-Skills required to be a data analyst are programming languages like Python or R, database languages like SQL, analytical tools like Microsoft Excel, and computing environments like MATLAB.
+Skills required to become a data analyst are programming languages like Python or R, database languages like SQL, analytical tools like Microsoft Excel, and computing environments like MATLAB.

 Also read: How to Become a Freelance Data Analyst